RichCap/SIDIS_Analysis_CLAS12_RichCap/README.md

 ## Commit Updates:

+### Update on 7-22-2022:
+#### Python Code Updates:
+* Changed binning options to make histograms for the GRC conference
+    * 1D binning now only extends from the minimum 2D bin boundry to the maximum 2D bin boundry (not meant to show the full kinematic distributions, just those that would fall into the 2D binning schemes)
+    * 1D bins now set to 5 bins total
+    * 2D histograms now being displayed with finer binning (200 bin per variable with the bin size being arbitrary - for display purposes only)
+* Added the particle kinematics to the 2D histograms (will use to show event selection with all analysis cuts)
+* Only using updated 2D binning schemes (Stephan's orginal scheme is not necessary at this moment)
+    * Only running Q2-xB bins up to bin 8
+* Removed unnecessary histogram options such as "count" and previous versions of "bin_migration" (versions 1 and 2 are not being run)
+#### Jupyter Code Updates:
+* Added the Acceptance Matrices
+* Updated the formatting of histograms (for GRC poster)
+#### Other Updates:
+* Extra_Name = "Bin_Test_GRC_" output files added
+* Cannot upload these files due to size limit

+### Update on 7-21-2022:
+#### Python Code Updates:
+* Updated Variable name function for "Bin_4D_OG" (Files up to "Bin_Test_20_V3_" will have their names be identical)
+    * This issue did not corrupt any file
+* New Output File Names: Extra_Name = "Bin_Test_20_V3_" (Unchanged right now)
+#### Jupyter Code Updates:
+* Updates to Data Set Comparison Code (new version of comparison added)
+* Other updates to formating and existing outputs
+#### Other Updates:
+* Extra_Name = "Bin_Test_20_V3_" output files added

 ### Update on 7-20-2022:
 #### Python Code Updates:
 * Added 4D binning scheme definition to the original kinematic bins developed by Stephan (Variable name = "Bin_4D_OG")
 * Changed the histogram bins of the "Bin_4D" histograms slightly (should primarily make a visual difference only)
 * Removed "Bin_4D" histograms from the "bin_migration_V4" option (exclusively to be used by "bin_migration_V3")
 * Needed to fix an issue that caused the "pdf" files to crash while running
     * New Output File Names: Extra_Name = "Bin_Test_20_V3_"
 #### Jupyter Code Updates:
 * Minor changes (so far)
 #### Other Updates:
 * Added the groovy codes used to process the hipo files into the TTrees used by the python code (did not add the files that they produce)
 * Added the new ROOT files (Extra_Name = "Bin_Test_20_V2_") despite the fact that the MC_Matching files crashed while being created
 * New idea added to this README.md file that could be incorporated into this analysis later (Notes/Ideas section are now included in this file too)

 ### Update on 7-19-2022:
 #### Python Code Updates:
 * (Newer Update) Changed the 4D binning scheme slightly
     1) 4D bins start at -1 to correspond to events that land outside of the Q2-xB binnning (Bin 0 is for Q2-xB bin 1 events that do not land into a defined z-pT bin)
         * A value of -2 is given to the generated events that are not matched to a reconstructed event (only for the 'pdf' files)
     2) Removed the histograms produced with this binning scheme that do not also use the updated Q2-xB binning scheme (i.e., the one that only goes up to bin 8)
         * The 4D binning scheme is only properly defined for this version of the 2D bins so using the original binning schemes is useless
     3) Files uploaded as of 7-19-2022 do NOT include these updates (Extra_Name will be updated to "Bin_Test_20_V2_" for that update)
 * Added new type of kinematic binning which combines the Q2-xB bins with the z-pT bins to form a continuous binning scheme
 * Ran all data files
 #### Jupyter Code Updates:
 * Switched file names to work with current directories
 * Updated the code to handle the new 4D binning option (getting ready to go from bin migration to acceptance)
 #### Other Updates:
 * Added the ROOT files (the python file's outputs) to the github directory (for use on local computers)
 * Added the .sh files too

 ### Update on 7-18-2022:
 * Updated file names in python code (Extra_Name = "Bin_Test_20_" - for output file name)